Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 About the estate:

-Entrepreneurs Martin and Olivier Bouygues have owned this famous classified growth since 2006.
-They expertly cultivate one of the Médoc's finest terroirs, which has repeatedly distinguished itself in the past by producing wines that can reach, or even exceed, the level of the first growths.
-When the year is hot and dry, as was the case in 2003, 2009, 2010, and even 2011, Montrose offers exceptional distinction.
-Hervé Berland, who now manages it, is taking it to a level of definition and precision never before seen here.
+Entrepreneurs Martin and Olivier Bouygues have owned this renowned classified growth since 2006.
+They have masterfully cultivated one of the Médoc’s finest terroirs, which has repeatedly distinguished itself in the past by producing wines that can match—or even surpass—the quality of the first growths.
+In hot, dry years, such as 2003, 2009, 2010, or even 2011, Montrose offers exceptional distinction.
+Hervé Berland, who now manages the estate, is elevating it to a level of definition and precision never before seen here.
 It is approaching a third star.

 Vinous

-Château Montrose 2020 is epic.
-Dark, rich, and unsettling, the 2020 has remarkable intensity without being overly heavy.
-Time spent in the glass brings out the wine's more elegant and sophisticated side.
+The 2020 Château Montrose is epic.
+Dark, rich, and intense, the 2020 possesses remarkable intensity without being overly heavy.
+Time in the glass brings out the wine’s more elegant and sophisticated side.
 All the elements are so well balanced.
 Red and purple fruits, lavender, rose petals, gravel, and spices are all accentuated by veins of intense minerality that give them shape and energy.
-The 2020 is a modern classic for Montrose and one of the greatest wines of the left bank.
-2030-2070
+The 2020 is a modern classic for Montrose and one of the greatest wines of the Left Bank.
+2030–2070

 James Suckling